Deliver “Delight and Passion” to people

 solution

-Initially, this project started with a consultation about the renovation of the assembly hall located on the outer perimeter of the shrine grounds.
-In order to solve the problems that became apparent through repeated conversations with the shrine and its parishioners, we came to the conclusion that a new approach different from the past was necessary in terms of architecture and organization.
-As a result, we decided to build a new building facing the approach to the shrine and to build a new facility that will become the core of the local community.
-The concept of the new facility was "evoking," and while strictly adhering to the hierarchy with the main hall at the top, we developed the shrine forest with the aim of incorporating and utilizing the historical buildings on the grounds and the sacred atmosphere unique to the shrine.
-In addition, we aimed to create a place where people can be freed from their daily lives and find healing by being in this place, and thereby awaken the original sensibilities that people tend to lose without realizing it.
-In order to build the building, it was necessary to cut down some of the trees on the site, but by upcycling them into beams and furniture, we have space creation unique to this shrine.
+Initially, this project started with consultation on the renovation of the shrine around the precincts.
+In order to solve the problems that became apparent through repeated conversations with the shrine and the shrine, we came to the conclusion that a new approach in terms of architecture and system is necessary.
+For this reason, we decided to set up a new building facing the approach and build a new facility that will be the core of the local community.
+The concept of the new facility was to "evoke" the concept of the new facility, and while strictly adhering to the hierarchy with the main shrine at the top, we maintained the shrine forest with the intention of incorporating and making use of the sacred atmosphere unique to the historical buildings and shrines in the precincts.
+In addition, by being in this place, we aimed to create a place where people can be freed from everyday life and healed, and to evoke the original sensibilities of people who are losing them before they know it.
+During construction, it was necessary to cut down some of the trees on the site, but by upcycling them as beams and furniture, they are connected to the space creation unique to this shrine.

-In terms of structure, Takekoma Shrine has cultivated a long history together with the local community and has been enshrined for 1182 years.
-We believe that local power is essential to pass on the tradition to the next generation, so we have promoted it in collaboration with 24 companies based in Miyagi Prefecture, including construction, landscaping, local forestry associations, product development, menu development, cafe businesses, video production, and events.
-Like other regional cities, Iwanuma City is also increasingly aware of issues related to the local community, and as a solution, we have worked with local event companies to plan and hold events such as "Bon Odori" and "Light Path".
-We are also currently planning a new festival, "Ichiri Manbai Festival".
-In order to further enliven Iwanuma City, we will continue and promote efforts to "serve as a base for residents," "strengthen relationships with the community," and "disseminate new local culture."
+In terms of system, Takekoma Shrine has nurtured a long history with the local community and celebrated its 1182th anniversary.
+Believing that local power is essential to pass on to the next leader, we collaborated with 24 companies based in Miyagi Prefecture, including architectural construction, landscaping, local forestry associations, product development, menu development, café business companies, video production, and events.
+As in other regional cities, Iwanuma City is becoming more aware of issues related to local communities, and as a solution, we worked with local event companies to plan and hold events such as "Bon Odori" and "Lantern Festival".
+In addition, we are currently planning a new festival, "One Grain Ten Thousand Times Festival".
+In order to further enliven Iwanuma City, we will continue and promote initiatives to "provide a place for residents," "strengthen relationships with the community," and "disseminate new local culture."

 project member